UWSEDS-aut17/uwseds-group-zero/README.md

 Each person in the team should make at least one commit to the repository.

-Rubric:
+Rubric.
+Items 1-4 are group grades.
+Item 5 is an individual grade.
-- Created repository with all team members as collaborators.
+1. Created repository with all team members as collaborators, and README file describes the questions addressed by the project.
 (1 pt)
-- README file describes the questions addressed by the project.
+2. data.md has a Requirements section with appropriate content.
 (1 pt)
-- data.md has a Requirements section with appropriate content.
+3. data.md has a Sources section with appropriate content.
 (1 pt)
-- data.md has a Sources section with appropriate content.
+4. data.md has a Evaluation section with appropriate content.
 (1 pt)
-- data.md has a Evaluation section with appropriate content.
+5. You made a commit to the repository.
 (1 pt)